ibm-cloud-docs/discovery-data/assemble.md

 ### Section: `crawlspace_settings`
 {: #section-crawlspace-settings}

-The XPath expression for this section is `/function/prototype/proto-section[@section="crawlspace_settings"]`.
+The XPath expression is `/function/prototype/proto-section[@section="crawlspace_settings"]`.
 The section contains only one `<declare />` element to specify the path.
 The value of the path is provided by the connector code.

 ```xml
 <!-- Do not modify, must be here -->